 Article 20 of the Planning and Building (Jersey) Law 2002 allows consent to be sought even though the works have already been completed.
-Applications for consent to retain such works follow the same procedures as other applications and should contain sufficient information to show what existed prior to the works as well as showing what has been done.
-Consent will not be granted automatically to recognise a fait accompli; the Minister will consider whether he would have granted consent for the works had it been sought before they were carried out, while having regard to any subsequent matters which may be relevant.
+Applications for consent to retain these works follow the same procedures as other applications.
+They should contain enough information to show what existed prior to the works as well as showing what has been done.

+Consent will not be granted automatically to recognise a fait accompli; the Minister will consider whether consent would have been granted for the works had it been sought before they were carried out.
 If the work is not of a suitable type or standard, consent will not normally be given, and the risk of prosecution or enforcement action will remain.
 If consent is granted, it is not retrospective; the works are authorised only from the date of the consent and a prosecution may still be brought for the initial offence.